lordofscripts/govee/README.md

 ## Usage

-The executable file (deliverable) is `govee`.
+The executable file (deliverable) is `goveelux`.
 For details about how to use it and documentation of all the flags and parameters, please read the short [User Manual](./docs/USER_MANUAL.md).
 You may also want to read the [Release Notes](./CHANGELOG.md) to see which features are supported in your application version.